emqx/emqx-docs/en_US/getting-started/new-features.md

 - Visualized data flows: Using [Flows](../dashboard/flows.md) users can clearly see how data flows from devices or clients through the rule engine
 - Configuration updates during runtime: Hot update that takes effect immediately

+## Overload protection, Limiter and Buffer queue for Bridges

+New **Limiter** feature delivers a more accurate and layered rate control and ensures that the system operates under the expected workload, because it supports limiting client behavior at the client, listener, or node levels.
+The combination of Overload protection and Limiter prevents the clients from becoming too busy or receiving excessive request traffic and ensures stable system operation.

+We also added a generic buffer queue for all bridges which allows to buffer messages generated under stressful conditions.
+It can be configured to store messages in memory or disk cache when external resources are unavailable, for example, due to network fluctuations or service downtime.
+Messages will be sent after the service is restored.
+However, requests may expire in the buffer – this is a big difference comparing with v4.
+If the buffered data exceeds the limit, it will be discarded following the First In First Out (FIFO) rule.

 ## Cloud Native and EMQX Operator

 Horizontal expansion and elastic clusters are features that a cloud-native application must support.

-[EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator) lets you take full advantage of the Replicant node of EMQX 5.0.
+[EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator) lets you take full advantage of the Replicant node of EMQX 5.x.
 You can deploy a stateless EMQX node with Kubernetes Deployment and then build the EMQX cluster that supports large-scale MQTT connections and message throughput.

 ## New Gateway Framework